cbz1622/java-api-ui-framework/README.md

 - Available configurations for UI are in this path -  [src/main/resources/ui/config.properties](src/test/resources/features/Search.feature)
 - Available configurations for API are in this path -  [src/main/resources/api/config.properties](src/test/resources/features/Search.feature)

+## CI
+- The project uses GitHub actions and is configured in - [.github/workflows/maven.yaml](.github/workflows/maven.yaml)
+- Both UI and API tests are run inside the containers